McGrapefruit/pink-quanta/content/META/about me.md

 I am a studied Psychologist specialized in communication and interaction – a system thinker and strong enthusiast of Quantum Mechanics.
 (In my opinion, [[Communication and QM]] have a lot in common.)

-If there is anything I am really good at, I guess its empathy (understanding peoples feelings and motives) and communication (extracting meaning / translating it for others to understand).
+If there is anything I am good at, I’d guess its empathy (understanding peoples feelings and motives) and communication (extracting meaning / translating it for others to understand).
 I am a sensitive person who perceives things that others often don't notice.

-I am a META-Thinker, I like talking about the bigger picture.
+I like to think about the bigger picture.

 > ==Think outside the box, an remember - there is no box!==